 My works are lyrical, spiritual, layered and flowing, revealing the stories of unity in diversity, hope and connection, celebration of earth and women.
 The common thread running through my work is that I am seeking oneness among humanity, soil and soul.

-Arabic Calligraphy, miniatures, and the folk art continue to influence my work today.
+Arabic Calligraphy, miniatures, and the folk art are strong influence on my work.
 I have tried to bring together Eastern spirituality and Western techniques of painting learned over the years.
-Through the contrasting elements in my work, I yearn and search for unity, and when that unity or balance is achieved, it brings about a tranquility and joy.
+Through the contrasting elements in my work, I yearn and search for unity and balance.

-I feel blessed because I was born with the urge to create and a love for God.
-These two gifts have been sources of eternal joy and a constant flow of positive inspiration in my life.
-I work every day and start with a prayer that May I become a tool for the Universe to spread the joy and blessings that I have received through my work.
+I feel blessed because I was born with two wings- the urge to create and a love for Creation.
+Both these gifts have been sources of eternal joy and a constant flow of positive inspiration in my life.
+I work daily and hope to spread the joy and blessings I have received through my work